Ideas for how the government can work with industry to revive U.S. manufacturing | Federal News Network

 Best listening experience is on Chrome, Firefox or Safari.
 Subscribe to Federal Drive’s daily audio interviews on Apple Podcasts or PodcastOne.

 An elite task force has finished its look into the competitiveness of American manufacturing.
-Its findings start with the U.S. work force, and it also has recommendations for the federal government.
-The Federal Drive with Tom Temin got highlights from the director of the Ronald Reagan Presidential Foundation and Institute, Roger Zakheim.
+Its findings start with the U.S. workforce, and it also has recommendations for the federal government.
+Federal Drive with Tom Temin got highlights from the director of the Ronald Reagan Presidential Foundation and Institute, Roger Zakheim.

 Interview transcript: